Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 FAQs

-How Long Did It Take for Billy Gardell to Lose Weight?
+How Long Did It Take for Gardell to Lose Weight?

-It took Billy Gardell's weight loss journey around ten years.
+It took Gardell around ten years to lose weight.
 It took him so long to lose all the extra weight because he went through several ups and downs during his weight-loss journey.
-After COVID hit, he lost an additional 30 pounds in about a year.
+After COVID hit, he lost an additional 30 pounds in about a year, allowing him to find peace and realize that self-care is important.

 Did Billy Gardell Have Bypass Surgery?

-Yes, Billy Gardell's weight loss journey most likely included bypass surgery.
-You may read many sources saying he had bariatric weight loss surgery.
-That’s because bypass and other weight loss surgeries fall under a collective name - bariatric surgery.
+Yes, Billy Gardell's efforts most likely included bypass surgery.
+You may read many sources saying he had bariatric surgery.
+That’s because bypass and other surgeries fall under a collective name - bariatric surgery.

 References: